kerryb/crossword-maker/README.md

 _A web app to take the drudgery out of building crossword grids._

+You can play with the current version [here](http://kerryb.github.io/crossword-maker/).

 Normally I start by drawing the grid out by hand on an index card, which can be a bit tedious.
 I wanted to have a go at building a simple web app without using any fancy frameworks, and this seemed like a good candidate.